macvfx/p5ArchiveCheck/README.md

 2. Drag any folder onto the main window.
 3. The verification will begin automatically.
 4. Watch the live progress updates.
-5. When complete, open the generated:
+5. When complete, opens automatically the generated:
-- Summary report
-- Archive CSV report
+- Archive CSV report with metadata
-- Full log file
-- Backup archive (optional)
+- Or the files not archived
 ## Output Files
 - A list of files NOT archived.
 - A CSV listing all archived files with metadata.